-Improvements generally consist of a tasteful, not overly-improved residential compound for a family and guests, with a main house, two bunkhouses, a guest cabin, and a barn with game room and media room, all on the upper ranch.
+Improvements generally consist of a humble, not overly-improved residential compound for a family and guests, with a main house, two bunkhouses, a guest cabin, and a barn with game room and media room, all on the upper ranch.
 There’s also a caretaker’s house, shop, and various outbuildings on the lower ranch.
 This property can be a totally turn-key purchase, as nearly all of the furniture and equipment can be included.

 Overview of improvements: